Emil Constantinescu: Post-presidency (2000–present)

-The former president returned to the political scene in 2002 as head of the People's Action (AP; Acțiunea Populară) party, which subsequently merged within the National Liberal Party (PNL) in 2008.
+Constantinescu returned to the political scene in 2002 as head of the People's Action (AP; Acțiunea Populară) party, which subsequently merged with the National Liberal Party (PNL) in 2008.

 Constantinescu had occasionally criticized the policies of the 2004–2014 president, Traian Băsescu, accusing him of authoritarian tendencies, and supported Crin Antonescu in the first round of the 2009 presidential elections.

-Nowadays, he still remains heavily involved in politics through working for many NGOs, both in Romania and internationally.
-Emil Constantinescu is the current president of the Association of Citizenship Education, of the Romanian Foundation for Democracy and also the founding president of the Institute for Regional Cooperation and Conflict Prevention (INCOR).
+Constantinescu remains heavily involved in politics through working for many NGOs, both in Romania and internationally.
+He is the current president of the Association of Citizenship Education at the Romanian Foundation for Democracy, and was also the founding president of the Institute for Regional Cooperation and Conflict Prevention (INCOR).

-A frequent speaker at the Oslo Freedom Forum, in 2010 he presented the OFF with a presidential medal.
+A frequent speaker at the Oslo Freedom Forum, in 2010, he presented the OFF with a presidential medal.
 He is also a member of the international advisory council of the Victims of Communism Memorial Foundation.

 In July 2023, Constantinescu criticised Romanian lawmakers for a lack of vision and long-term strategy for the country's future.

-As of 2025, President Emil Constantinescu remains the oldest living President of Romania, following the death of former President Ion Iliescu in August 2025.
+As of 2025, President Emil Constantinescu remains the oldest living president of Romania, following the death of former President Ion Iliescu in August 2025.